Italy's Gas Grid Operator Snam Plans 14 Billion Euro Investment Through 2030

 Posted on March 5, 2026

-Under its new CEO Agostino Scornajenchi, the gas grid operator sees divestment of non‑core assets worth 1.6 billion euros and potential selective acquisitions worth 1.2 billion.
+The gas grid operator expects to divest non-core assets worth 1.6 billion euros and sees potential selective acquisitions worth 1.2 billion euros.

-Snam reported a 10.3% rise in adjusted full-year net profit to 1.42 billion euros ($1.65 billion), in line with its previously announced guidance, as it showed resilience in regulated activities and discipline in its financial structure.
-The state-controlled group forecast a profit of around 1.45 billion euros for 2026.
-Net income is expected to grow on average 4.5% each year until 2030 as part of its new strategic plan.
+The group reported a 10.3% rise in adjusted full-year net profit to 1.42 billion euros, in line with its guidance.
+It forecast a profit of around 1.45 billion euros for 2026.
+Net income is expected to grow an average 4.5% per year until 2030 under its new plan.

 ($1 = 0.8621 euros)

-(Reporting by Mirko Miorelli in Gdansk, Francesca Landini in Milan; Editing by Emelia Sithole-Matarise)
+(Additional reporting by Mirko Miorelli in Gdansk.
+Editing by Emelia Sithole-Matarise and Mark Potter)

 Snam plans to invest 14 billion euros in its gas infrastructure through 2030.